gauthierdmn/multi_digit_prediction/README.md

 ## File Description

+* `DigitSequence`: a folder with Python files to download the SVHN dataset and train the final model.
+Just python type `python train.py` in this repository using your terminal to train the model.
 * `MNIST_multi_digit_classification.ipynb`: a notebook where a Deep CNN is trained on multi-digit numbers from MNIST dataset (toy exemple)
 * `SVHN_multi_digit_classification.ipynb`: a notebook where a Deep CNN is trained on multi-digit numbers from SVHN dataset
 * `DigitStructFile.py`: a Python file containing helper functions to deal with .mat files